mrtoby/bucket/README.md

 db.close
 ```

+One semantic difference between a transaction block and a normal ruby block is that only variables declared as block parameters will be accessible.
+And the block is evaluated inside the data object, so self will be set to that object.
+In the example above, when no data object is specified, an "empty" object will be used as data object.

 At row 1 a new database is created using an "empty" object as data container, you can also pass a
 class as the second object and when needed an instance will be created and used as the initial
 object for the database.
 The second row will simply open the database.